In Depth Baby Product Reviews Led by a Pediatrician

 Quality

 For quality, we consider the materials and construction of the final seat.
-We analyzed our purchased competitors' padding, foam, fabric, and attention to detail.
+We analyzed the padding, foam, fabric, and attention to detail of our purchased competitors.
 Each component influences the longevity and stability of the booster.

-The highest scorer for the quality metric is the Britax Grow With You ClickTight+, followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit, and the Peg Perego Viaggio Flex 120.
-The lowest quality score goes to the BubbleBum.
-This booster has a flimsy feel and uses cheap thin fabric.
+The highest scorers for the quality metric are the Nuna AACE and the Britax Grow With You ClickTight+, followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit, Peg Perego Viaggio Shuttle Plus 120, and the Peg Perego Viaggio Flex 120.
+The lowest quality scores go to the Hiccapop UberBoost Inflatable Booster Car Seat and the BubbleBum.
+Both have a flimsy feel and use cheap, thin fabric with the BubbleBUm being ever so slightly better.
 The overall fit and finish look sloppy and somewhat incomplete, with stray threads and uneven stitching.
-However, the price tag makes the quality level feel acceptable, even if it is disappointing.
-Also, since we think of it as an occasional-use seat, quality is less of a concern.
+However, the lower price tags make the quality level feel acceptable, even if it is disappointing.
+Also, quality is less of a concern since we think of the BubbleBum as an occasional seat for travel or carpooling.

 booster seat - with so many boosters to choose from, our testing makes it easier to...